sguox002/leetcode/review/medium_rev.md

 row sorted, column sorted.
 do it from bottom left so row is ascending, col is descending only one choice similar 74: sorted as a 1d array
+328	Odd Even Linked List    		49.1%	Medium sort first odd and then even. break into two lists and then connect

 easy to medium **
 17	Letter Combinations of a Phone Number    		41.6%	Medium